An Post Money currency card: All you need to know

-This guide walks through the key facts about the An Post prepaid card, and introduces another option as a comparison - the Wise debit card.
-With Wise you can open an online account for free, and get a linked card to hold, send and spend 40+ currencies easily and cheaply.
+We'll also introduce another option as a comparison - the Wise debit card.
+With Wise you can open an account for free, and get a linked card⁶ to hold and spend 40+ currencies easily and cheaply.

-Read more about the Wise card
+Read all about the Wise card 💳

 What currencies can you hold on the An Post Money currency card?